 The kitchen is a favourite space for us here at est, and there are few things we love more than peeking into other people’s spaces.
-So when it comes to considering signature kitchen style, we thought we would call on some talented friends of ours; interior designers Chelsea Hing and Charlotte Batchelor, alongside our very own Editor at Large Sian MacPherson.
+So when it comes to considering signature kitchen style, we thought we would call on some talented friends of ours; interior designers Chelsea Hing and Charlotte Batchelor, alongside designer Sian MacPherson.
 In partnership with Abey, we asked the three design insiders to share their go-to products and aesthetic philosophy, in turn inspiring you to consider and develop a signature kitchen style of your very own.

 “At Rob Mills Architecture & Interiors our love for fresh, organic and tactile interiors which mix luxurious materials with beautifully crafted elements reflects our signature kitchen style.

 Layering complementary textures like stucco walls and feature stones alongside linens, timbers and sculptural objects create a well-balanced space resulting in great living experiences that are the essence of modern luxury.”

 “My signature style is bold and charismatic, born of the belief that design is best driven by original ideas and creative thinking.